 Young children come to school eager to learn and possess an innate curiosity.
 Preschool children will begin to develop control of their own behavior through the guidance and support of warm, caring adults.
 Teachers will provide young children what they need to grow socially, physically, emotionally, and intellectually through a center-based approach, which is exhibited in the following ways:

-Preschool is a partial day, standards-based program that serves eligible military dependents and families in schools who live on stateside bases with DoDEA America schools.
-The Preschool curriculum promotes child development in the following domains: physical, social and emotional, cognitive, language, literacy, mathematics, science and technology, social studies, and the arts.
-Preschool programs are developmentally appropriate; follow an adopted curriculum, and provide safe, caring, learning environments for young children.
-Current adopted DoDEA College and Career Ready Standards and curriculum materials are implemented in the Preschool classroom.
+Pre-K is a partial day, standards-based program that serves all eligible military dependents and families in schools who live on stateside installations with DoDEA Americas schools.
+Pre-K programs implement a comprehensive curriculum promoting child development and learning in the following domains and content areas: physical, social- emotional, cognitive, language, literacy, mathematics, science and technology, social studies, and the arts.
+DoDEA Pre-K programs are developmentally appropriate; follow an adopted curriculum, and provide safe, caring, learning environments which engage young children in intentional learning experiences.
+Current adopted DoDEA College and Career Ready Standards and curriculum materials are implemented in the Pre-K classroom.

-Preschool is a program for eligible military dependents who are currently living on a military base, stateside or Guam, with a DoDEA America school and meet the four year old age requirement (must turn four years old by September 1 of the current school year).
+Prekindergarten is a program for eligible military dependents who are currently living on a military installation , stateside or Guam, with a DoDEA Americas school and meet the four year old age requirement (must turn four years old by September 1 of the current school year).

-Preschool special education services are provided for children three to five years of age who demonstrate a significant difference in actual functioning when compared with the functioning of a nondisabled child of the same chronological age.
-This significant difference occurs in one or more of the developmental areas as measured using standardized evaluation instruments and confirmed by clinical observation and judgment.
+Preschool Services for Children with Disabilities are provided for children three to five years of age who demonstrate an unexpected delay in developmental functioning when compared with the functioning of a nondisabled child of the same chronological age or have been identified as having a specific disability.
+Eligibility for PSCD is determined through a comprehensive evaluation process that includes standardized evaluation instruments and is confirmed by observations and professional judgment of early intervention or related services professionals.

 Additional information: DoDEA Special Education Services